2DGH: 2D Gaussian-Hermite Splatting for High-quality Rendering and Better Geometry Features: Discussion and Conclusion

 The 2DGS framework allows arbitrary modification to the kernel function within the local coordinate system.
 This raises the question of whether there is a complete set of bases that could potentially offer largest improvements over all alternative kernels.
 One intriguing possibility is the use of Fourier-based functions, which may provide enhanced representational capabilities.
 We consider this to be a subject that warrants comprehensive investigation in the future.

+Our method exhibits excellent generalization and can serve as an add-on feature that can be seamlessly integrated into any 2DGS-based or planar-based method\cite{chen2024pgsr}, as well as various downstream tasks.
+In principle, 3DGS and any pipeline built upon it can also adopt our approach.
+However, since the projection mechanism in 3DGS is more complex than that in 2DGS, it would require a redesign of the projection transformation.
+Considering that our focus lies in enhancing the expressive capacity of individual Gaussian primitives, such an extension falls beyond the scope of this work.
+Nevertheless, it is worth noting that the limited representational capability observed in 3DGS is fundamentally similar to that of 2DGS.

-The proposed Gaussian-Hermite kernel-based approach has demonstrated remarkable performance in both geometry reconstruction and novel-view synthesis tasks, outperforming traditional Gaussian Splatting kernel.
-It's also very interesting to think over the essence of matter and density, also the similarities between atoms and Gaussians while Gaussian-Hermite polynomials provide an excellent bridge between physics world and graphics world.
+Overall, the proposed Gaussian-Hermite kernel-based approach has demonstrated remarkable performance in both geometry reconstruction and novel-view synthesis tasks, outperforming traditional Gaussian Splatting kernel.
+It is also conceptually intriguing to reflect on the analogy between atomic orbitals and Gaussian primitives, where Gaussian–Hermite polynomials provide an elegant bridge between physics and computer graphics.